braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/integration.md

 {% alert important %}

-To enable HTML in-app messages, your SDK integration **must** supply the `allowUserSuppliedJavascript` initialization option to Braze, e.g., `braze.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
+To enable HTML in-app messages through the Web SDK, you **must** supply the `allowUserSuppliedJavascript` initialization option to Braze, e.g., `braze.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
 This is for security reasons - HTML in-app messages can execute JavaScript so we require a site maintainer to enable them.

 {% endalert %}